topolnjak14/proof-of-concept/thumbnail-generator-api/README.md

 - The code should be clear and easy to read / debug

 ### Nice moves (5 points each)
-- It includes an **Architecture Diagram** to present your solution
 - It includes **Swagger** or **Postman** documentation
-- It includes configuration files / scripts for deploying it on **AWS**
-- It's serverless! (either **AWS Lambda + API Gateway** + **Dynamodb**)
 - It relies on **CDK v2** or **Serverless Framework** (Infrastructure as Code)
-- It's Dockerized for local development / testing
-- It leverages cloud services (ie: AWS Cognito, Lambda, API Gateway, EventBridge, S3, SNS, SQS, etc...)
+- It leverages cloud services (ie: AWS Cognito, API Gateway, Lambda DynamoDB, EventBridge, S3, SNS, SQS, etc...)
 - It's asynchronic
 - It's fast (<~500ms after upload finishes)
 - It includes some kind of testing (unit tests, integration tests, etc) with at least 70% coverage
-- It has an auth implementation (recommended: AWS Cognito or Auth0)
+- It has an auth implementation using AWS Cognito

 ### Wait, WHAT?!
 (10 points each)
 - It includes a configuration file / script to setup a CI/CD process on AWS